Business Majors 101: Pathways, Top Programs & Career Outcomes

 Top Programs:

-Career Opportunities: Graduates can pursue opportunities with Blackstone, Brookfield Properties, Tishman Construction, Cushman & Wakefield, Goldman Sachs, JPMorgan Chase, Wells Fargo, Zillow, Redfin, and Opendoor.
+Career Opportunities: Graduates enter roles at firms including Blackstone, Brookfield Properties, Cushman and Wakefield, Goldman Sachs, JPMorgan Chase, Wells Fargo, and proptech companies like Zillow, Redfin, and Opendoor.

 9. Supply Chain Management

-What It Is: This field involves overseeing the production and distribution of goods, focusing on efficiency and cost-effectiveness to move products from their origin to the end consumer.
-The supply chain encompasses the entire journey from raw materials to the delivery of finished goods.
-Key areas include procurement, production planning, logistics, inventory management, demand forecasting, supplier relationship management, risk management, and sustainability practices.
+What It Is: Supply chain management oversees the production and distribution of goods from raw materials to end consumers.
+The field encompasses procurement, production planning, logistics, inventory management, demand forecasting, supplier relationship management, risk management, and sustainability practices.

 Top Programs:

-Career Opportunities: Roles include supply chain analysts, logistics managers, and procurement specialists in industries like manufacturing, retail, and logistics.
-Top companies who hire graduates in this major include Amazon, Deloitte, ExxonMobile, PepsiCo, General Motors, Toyota, SpaceX, Macy’s, Prada, and OTB Group.
+Career Opportunities: Graduates take roles as supply chain analysts, logistics managers, and procurement specialists.
+Top recruiters include Amazon, Deloitte, ExxonMobil, PepsiCo, General Motors, Toyota, SpaceX, and major retail and fashion organizations.

 10. Economics (Arts & Sciences)